Shannonbyte/BACS495FinalProject/README.md

-Repo for final project in BACS495
+Final Project for BACS 495 in Spring 2022 by Shannon Daly

+INSTRUCTIONS FOR RUNNING ON LOCAL: